Loading...

 • Because these are treats for canines please review all ingredients before starting for any potential issues given your dog's medical history.

 • The dough does not rise when baking in the oven.
-The oven time is to dry out the dog treat.
+The oven time is to dry out the dog treat and remove as much moisture as possible.

 • If you can find it, sodium free Herb-Ox is the recommended granulated beef bouillon.